walles/vpixsh/README.md

 - Handle multiline input at the prompt; `for` loops, function declarations...
 - `fish` has automatic coloring of both BSD `ls` (set `CLICOLOR`) and GNU `ls` (pass `--color=auto`), should we do that as well?
+- Prompt works OK if current directory is inaccessible
+- `cd` works OK if current directory is inaccessible

 ### DONE